 The function is a crucial concept in the world of programming.
 In this article, we’ll explore Python functions.
-You’ll learn why they are so important, how to define functions, how to call functions, and we’ll learn about a topic that arises when using functions: variable scope.
+You’ll learn why they are so important, how to define functions with Python’s def keyword, how to call functions, and we’ll learn about a topic that arises when using functions: variable scope.

 What is a function in Python?